 [] ADVANCE REQUESTED

-Advance payment of \$ is re equested.
-Balance of

-payments will be made on a reimbursement basis.
-These funds are

-needed to pay staff, award benefits to clients s, duplicate forms and

-purchase start-up supplies and equipment.
-V We would not be able to
+payments will be made on a reimbursement bas needed to pay staff, award benefits to clients, d Advance payment of \$ is requested.
+Balance of payments will be made on a reimbursement basis.
+These funds are needed to pay staff, award benefits to clients, duplicate forms and purchase start-up supplies and equipment.
+We would not be able to operate the program without this advance.

-If you are requesting an advance, complete the follow ESTIMATED EXPENSES ing chart and line item justification below.
+If you are requesting an advance, complete the following chart and line item justification below.

+ESTIMATED EXPENSES

 BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for First Three Months of

 (list applicable line items) Contract

 For example

 ADMINISTRATIVE COSTS

 (Include Secondary Administration.)

 For example

 PROGRAM EXPENSES

 TOTAL EXPENSES

-the cash advance.
-The justification must include suppexpended within the first ninety (90) days of the control purchases, delivery timelines, salary and expense projuport that the advance will be expended within the funds not expended within the first ninety (90) days or item, provide a detailed justification explaining the need for porting documentation that clearly shows the advance will be ract term.
-Support documentation should include quotes for jections, etc. to provide the Division reasonable and necessary first ninety (90) days of the contract term.
-Any advance of the contract term shall be returned to the Division Cashier, 32399, within thirty (30) days of receipt, along with any
+LINE ITEM JUSTIFICATION (For each line item, provide a detailed justification explaining the need for the cash advance.
+The justification must include supporting documentation that clearly shows the advance will be expended within the first ninety (90) days of the contract term.
+Support documentation should include quotes for purchases, delivery timelines, salary and expense projections, etc. to provide the Division reasonable and necessary support that the advance will be expended within the first ninety (90) days of the contract term.
+Any advance

+funds not expended within the first ninety (90) days of the contract term shall be returned to the Division Cashier,

+2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within thirty (30) days of receipt, along with any

+interest earned on the advance)